tqdm/tqdm/CONTRIBUTING.md

     + should have well-formatted docstrings for functions
         * under 76 chars (incl. initial spaces) to avoid linebreaks in terminal pagers
         * use two spaces between variable name and colon, specify a type, and most likely state that it's optional: `VAR<space><space>:<space>TYPE[, optional]`
-        * use [default: ...] for default values of keyword arguments
+        * use `[default: ...]` for default values of keyword arguments
     + will not break backward compatibility unless there is a very good reason
         * e.g. breaking py26 compatibility purely in favour of minor readability changes (such as converting `dict(a=1)` to `{'a': 1}`) is not a good enough reason
     + API changes should be discussed carefully
-    + remember, with millions of downloads per month, `tqdm` must be extremely fast and reliable
+    + remember, with millions of daily downloads, `tqdm` must be extremely fast and reliable
 - Any other kind of change may be included in a (possibly new) submodule
     + submodules are likely single python files under the main [tqdm/](tqdm/) directory
     + submodules extending `tqdm.std.tqdm` or any other module (e.g. [`tqdm.notebook.tqdm`](tqdm/notebook.py), [`tqdm.gui.tqdm`](tqdm/gui.py))